Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

    thetaf = theta0 + (yaw_rate * delta_t);
 ```

-On top of the motion propagation we also add process noise charactized as gaussian with 0 mean.
+On top of the motion propagation we also add process noise charactized as gaussian with 0 mean and standard deviation provided as an input throught the `std_pos[]` vector.
 The distribution functions are introduced in lines (86-93):

 ```sh
    // Set random engine for generating noise